Office of Attorney Regulation Counsel

 Home > Admissions Information > Frequently Asked Questions About Licensed Legal Paraprofessionals (LLPs)

-Licensed legal paraprofessionals (“LLPs”) in Colorado do not yet exist – but they will be starting sometime in 2024.
+Licensed legal paraprofessionals (“LLPs”) in Colorado are a new legal profession.
 Under court rules approved by the Colorado Supreme Court in March 2023, paralegals and other legal paraprofessionals can apply for licensure to provide certain legal services in certain type of family law matters.

 The Colorado Supreme Court’s lengthy process for determining the scope and details of the LLP program involved years of planning, a written public comment period, and a public hearing.
 The details of that process can be found here.